hocgin/ErrorKit/README.md

 ### Usage Example

-Here’s how to use `enhancedDescription(for:)` to handle errors gracefully:
+Here’s how to use `userFriendlyMessage(for:)` to handle errors gracefully:

 ```swift
 do {